Getting to the Settings

 - Trim keys and values in request body: If you’re using the form-data or url-encoded modes to send data to the server, switching this to “ON” will cause any parameters to be trimmed.

 - SSL certificate verification (native apps only): Prevents the app from checking validity of SSL certificates while making a request.
-Read more about managing client certificates.

 - Language detection: Setting this to JSON will force a JSON rendering, irrespective of the response Content-Type header.

 - Editor Font Size: Adjust the font size in pixels for the text that appears in Postman.
 Note that this setting impacts only the Test Scripts, Pre-request Scripts, and Response Pretty View

 - Two-pane view: Toggle between showing the response below, or beside, the request.